Duterte impeachment trial faces uncertainty; seven senators likely to vote acquittal

 Incumbent congressmen Erwin Tulfo and Camille Villar, who did not sign the House of Representatives' impeachment complaint, are also leading in the senatorial race.

-Opposition candidates Bam Aquino and Kiko Pangilinan, despite their strong performance, have previously promised to exercise fairness during the trial, adding more uncertainty to the outcome.
+Opposition candidates Bam Aquino and Kiko Pangilinan, despite their strong performance in unexpected regions like the National Capital Region and Cavite, promised to exercise fairness during the trial.

 This story was generated by AI to help you understand the key points.
 For more detailed coverage, please see the news articles from trusted media outlets below.